AndyMalela/Unit-00/README.md

-Unit 00 parses transaction details from email and appends them to an xlsx file with python using imaplib and openpyxl.
+Unit 00 is mainly a python code that parses transaction details from a labeled gmail email and appends them to an xlsx file using imaplib and openpyxl.